CarloFAProfumieri/deturnoar/README.md

 ---

 ## 🚀 Future Improvements
-- **Better geolocation integration** for determining the nearest pharmacy automatically.
+- **Better geolocation integration** for determining the nearest pharmacy via address search.
-- **Mobile app version** for easier access.
-- **Multilingual support** to make the service more inclusive.
-- **Improved OCR accuracy** using machine learning-based text recognition.
+- More Locations
+- Easy navigation button that pops up Google Maps to improve ease of use in mobile
+- Report button to flag pharmacies that haven't actually stayed open on their shift (which is a relatively common ocurrency)
+- Pipeline automation for the backend so the site run autonomously
 ---
 <!--
 ## 📜 License